 How to test and try GNU Health

 There is a complete section about testing GNU Health, in the documentation, Many options are included, with a demo database that will make easier to use with actual-alike demo data.
 However, It's easy to install and use on Linux.
 For Mac OSX or Windows, you may try Tryton desktop clients and connect to the demo databases.

 Though, some may consider it slow, especially with the remote demo database, either for Tryton or GNU Health, but, it's up to the location of the database as your local setup and configuration will result in faster results.
 The user-interface loading behavior and how it loads the assets may be a major issue for users who get used to fancy desktop or web clients, but it does not conflict with the usability or the functionality of the system also it speeds up with the local network setup.

 GNU Health has gained new grounds in several countries in the past few years, and recently it was installed and used in Haiti , and Cameroon.

 The fact that GNU health is successfully implemented in many countries and different healthcare settings/ setup makes it an actual asset for transforming the healthcare services and improving the clinical-flow in those environments, which eventually may lead to improving the quality of the service.

-GNU Health is built to provide free open source solutions, however, it requires to support If you are interested in supporting GNU Health effort and activities, we would recommend to have a look at their projects and activities and consider supporting them through their page and spreading the word of their great effort.
+GNU Health is built to provide free open-source solutions, however, it requires supporting If you are interested in supporting GNU Health effort and activities, we would recommend having a look at their projects and activities and consider supporting them through their page and spreading the word of their great effort.